Create a RAG Application

 3. Deploy the configuration and generate embeddings

-From the deploy section, we can deploy the new configuration.
+From the deploy section, you can deploy the new configuration.
 After verifying that the services are up, we can check if the application is running by accessing the chatbot frontend.
-The frontend is accessible through the automatically generated endpoint /

 (e.g., if the project is hosted at https://my-project.console.my-company.com